 The new campus opened in January of 2007.
 To pay for the land and the initial buildings, $18 million was raised from charitable donations to the capital campaign and the sale of the two former Howard School campuses – North Campus on Willeo Road (in 2004) and the Central Campus on Ponce de Leon (in 2007).

-The Howard School’s master long-range plan calls for significant growth on our current campus.
-To find out more about how you can support our long-range efforts, please contact the Development Office (404.377.7436, ext.
-229).
+With our current enrollment now at 271, the time has come to consult our long-range master plan and consider how next to prepare for current and future growth on our campus.
+To find out more about how you can support our long-range efforts, please contact the Development Office (404) 377-7436, ext.
+229.